Junior

 Samuel also worked as a trainee at the EFTA Court in Luxembourg (equivalent to a judicial assistant in England and Wales).
 In this capacity, Samuel worked on a wide variety of EU and EEA law matters, including state aid and competition, tax, discrimination on the basis of nationality, free movement of services, freedom of establishment, and consumer protection.

-Samuel is a contributor to Public Law and the UK Supreme Court: Key Cases and Decisions (forthcoming 2025) and an editor of the Administrative Court Blog.
+Samuel is a contributor to Tolley’s Employment Handbook, 39th edition (June 2025) and to Public Law and the UK Supreme Court: Key Cases and Decisions (August 2025).
+Samuel is also an editor of the Administrative Court Blog.

 Samuel graduated with a Double First and an M.Phil in History from the University of Cambridge.